charlesrt/be-a-deletist/index.md

-# Delete the excess
+# Deletist

+noun /dɪˈliːtɪst/

+> a person who deletes their data in the quest for anonymity, privacy and minimalism: paving the way for ethical decentralised systems.

-> Advice and guides on how to reduce your digital data footprint, become anonymous, and make more time.
-This is for the privacy conscious, the minimalists and everyone else.
+*Advice and guides on how to reduce your digital data footprint, become anonymous, and make more time.*

 [Skip to navigation](#nav)

-## Intro
+## Be a Deletist: Delete the excess

 Privacy is becoming a bigger and bigger concern.
 These days you don't have to look very far to find negative news on the likes of Facebook or Google; two tech giants collecting the most extensive data set ever assembled on human social behaviour for the sole purpose of advertising to us.